House lawmakers heap blistering criticism on Wells Fargo CEO

 "Fraud is fraud.
 Theft is theft," committee head Rep. Jeb Hensarling, R-Texas, told Stumpf.

+The panel's senior Democrat, Rep. Maxine Waters of California, was adamant that the alleged abuses show that the second-largest U.S. bank is too big for senior executives to keep track of what's going on.
+"I have come to the conclusion that Wells Fargo should be broken up," she said.

-Stumpf reiterated his words of last week, that he was "deeply sorry."
-He said the bank was looking at accounts further back, to 2009, and that bank executives' roles will be reviewed "across the board" in an inquiry by Wells Fargo's outside directors.
+Stumpf reiterated his previous words, that he was "deeply sorry."
+He said the bank was looking at accounts further back, to 2009, and that an inquiry by Wells Fargo's outside directors will review executives' roles "across the board."

+Wells Fargo also was hit with more penalties Thursday.
+The Justice Department and the Office of the Comptroller of the Currency announced a total of $24.1 million in civil penalties against the company for alleged violations of a law intended to protect military service members from predatory financial practices.

+The OCC, a division of the Treasury Department, said its $20 million penalty is for Wells Fargo's failure to honor an interest cap and other violations.
+In a settlement with the Justice Department, the bank is paying $4.1 million to resolve allegations it repossessed 413 cars owned by service members without obtaining court orders.

-Stumpf came under a sustained assault from lawmakers, who face re-election in a little over a month.
+For more than five hours Thursday, Stumpf came under a sustained assault from lawmakers.
 He insisted that Wells Fargo had taken actions prior to 2013 to bolster its legal compliance and maintain high ethical standards.
-He bristled at depictions of the culture of Wells Fargo — a bank with origins in the California gold rush — as elevating sales and profits at the expense of ethics.
+He bristled at depictions of the culture of Wells Fargo — a 164-year-old bank with origins in the California gold rush — as elevating sales and profits to lure investors at the expense of ethics.

 "This is the behavior of people that we found, that we did not want," Stumpf insisted.

-For many of the angered lawmakers, the scandal is personal.
-They hold accounts with Wells Fargo or have taken out mortgages.
+Many of the angry lawmakers said they hold accounts with Wells Fargo or have taken out mortgages.
 "If I could, I'd pay it back," said Hensarling.

 Stumpf noted new leadership at the retail bank business and the accelerated elimination of sales goals.
 He said about 10 percent of the 5,300 fired employees were branch managers, while others terminated were above that level, supervising the branch managers.

-He also is giving up any bonuses for this year, as is Carrie Tolstedt, the former head of the retail operation.
-Tolstedt is forfeiting $19 million of her stock awards, and her planned departure was made immediate.

-Members of Congress also raised question whether other banks had similar toxic sales cultures like Wells.
+Members of Congress also raised question whether other banks had similar aggressive sales cultures.
 "We have Wells Fargo before me, but I don't think you should be alone in this joyous experience," said Rep. Brad Sherman, D-California.

 Stumpf insisted customers' loyalty to Wells Fargo remains as strong as ever.
 He also defended his dual roles as chief executive and chairman, positions that some critics have suggested should be split.

-Note: This story has been corrected to reflect Stumpf said about 10 percent of the employees fired were branch managers, and others were in higher positions.